sdune/ConTest/Long_Reads/README.md

+# ConTest - Long Reads

-I. LISTS OF SOFTWARE AND DATA NEEDED
+## LISTS OF SOFTWARE AND DATA NEEDED

 List of software
 - snakemake (v5.1.4) NOTE: don't use newer version, not compatible with cluster config